 Pull the radiator cap and check the underside of the cap for a peanut butter-colored deposit; you can also use a hydrometer to check the specific gravity of the coolant.
 Shops use a refractometer for a more exact check on the coolant's condition.

 In the old days, a radiator shop could "boil" or "rod-out" a severely clogged radiator.
 Today's radiators usually have a plastic shell, making that process obsolete.
-Instead, your best bet is to just be diligent about maintaining the cooling system by performing a routine flush with BlueDevil Radiator Flush, dislodging any gunk and keeping your vehicle performing at 100%.
+Instead, your best bet is to just be diligent about maintaining the cooling system by performing a routine radiator flush, dislodging any gunk and keeping your vehicle performing at 100%.
 When it's time for a flush and refill, you'll also need to pick up coolant, so be sure to get the right kind for your vehicle.
 When it's time to repair or replace your radiator, sensors, and fan clutches and radiators themselves from brands like Carquest Premium are built to last.

 Low Coolant Level